Affiliate links may be included for your convenience. View our privacy and affiliates policy for details.

 We have a fall wreath that I made last year, which I like because it can hang from September to November without looking out of place.
 But this year I really wanted to do an easy Halloween wreath to celebrate the season.

-After making those felt butterfly wings for the girl’s birthday, I had a lot of black and orange felt hanging around, so that gave me the idea for this simple wreath, which is actually really easy to make and to change up in different ways depending on what you already have in the house.
+After making those felt butterfly wings for the girl’s birthday, I had a lot of black and orange felt hanging around.
+That gave me the idea for this simple wreath.
+It is actually really easy to make and to change up in different ways depending on what you already have in the house.

 Make an Easy Halloween Wreath

-I started with a round foam wreath form (similar to affiliate links ahead this one, but white) and cut long strips of orange and black felt, about five inches wide but I totally eyeballed it.
+I started with a round foam wreath form and cut long strips of orange and black felt, about five inches wide but I totally eyeballed it.
 The size of the pieces was random, just cutting off bits of what I had.
-If you only have sheets of felt instead of yardage, this will be a little trickier and you might want to sew or fabric glue your strips together into a longer piece before you start wrapping.
+If you only have sheets of felt instead of yardage, this will be a little trickier.
+You might want to sew or fabric glue your strips together into a longer piece before you start wrapping.

 I simply wrapped the felt around the wreath form, two lengths of orange and a shorter one of black.
 You could do stripes, all orange, all black, whatever you want.
 You could also use regular fabric if you pinked the edges, fleece, burlap of any color or any combination of those options.